 Market conditions for human probiotic dietary supplements were favorable in 2016/17.
 Penetration of probiotic solutions in the dietary supplements market increased.

 With a growing world population, there is a long-term need to increase productivity in the agricultural industry while at the same time reducing and replacing the use of antibiotic growth promoters in the livestock industry.
 Chr.
 Hansen’s microbial concepts for animal feed and silage support farmers in addressing these challenges.

 In 2016/17, the market for microbial solutions in the agricultural industry improved compared to the previous year, as extraordinary low levels of commodity prices for milk and pork caused farmers to cut down on certain feed additives such as microbial solutions and silage inoculants.

 In recent years, consumer demand for more natural products has increased.
 Chr.
 Hansen is well positioned to capture these opportunities by providing improved cost-in-use solutions, addressing the significant potential in emerging markets and developing an enhanced product offering.

 The increased consumer demand for natural and clean-label products, combined with stricter regulation of the use of synthetic solutions in food and beverages, especially in the EU, has led to a conversion from synthetic colors to natural solutions.

-In 2015/16, the conversion to natural colors continued in Latin America and Asia-Pacific, while the European market experienced increasing penetration of more advanced natural color solutions.
-Conversion in the US accelerated throughout the year as major US food & beverage manufacturers slowly started to convert to natural ingredients, including colors.
+In 2016/17, the conversion to natural colors continued in all regions, with the US showing highest growth as many major US food & beverage manufacturers are in the process of converting to natural ingredients, including colors.